Heather vole: History

 The heather vole has also been split into three distinct clades, the Oregon and California clade, the Washington clade and the Northern and Interior clade.
 It is speculated that intervals of glaciation over time may have led to the range growth and contraction of the species.
 It is thought that geographical barriers were present during this cycle of climate change prevented clades from associating and coming in contact with each other.

-Additionally, fossils of P. intermedius from the Pleistocene age have been found in northern Arkansas and Tennessee which is much more south then the current distribution.
+Additionally, fossils of P. intermedius from the Pleistocene age have been found in northern Arkansas and Tennessee which is much more south than the current distribution.
 Lastly, during the Holocene time period, climatic change occurred and the only fit habitat was mountainous "islands" for the Phanacomys and eventually led to their extinction in certain areas such as the Great Basin range.
 It is estimated that the Heather vole diverged from its most closely related sister lineage in the same subfamily of Arvicolinae about 5.37 million years ago.

 Unusual features in the teeth of Phenacomys voles suggest that the genus may have arisen relatively early within the evolutionary history of voles, probably in early Pliocene Beringia, from an Asian ancestor.
 The earliest American fossils date from about 1.5 million years ago, and were discovered in present-day Idaho.
 Similarly aged fossils belonging to two extinct species, P. gryci and P. deeringensis, have been discovered in Yakutia.
 During the Ice Ages of the Pleistocene, Phenacomys voles lived as far south as Arkansas.
 Early Pleistocene fossils of Phenacomys have been found in the Netherlands.